-Our setting's policy on anti-bullying is sets out measures to prevent bullying (including cyberbullying, prejudice-based and discriminatory bullying).
+Our setting's policy on anti-bullying is set out in which includes measures to prevent bullying (including cyberbullying, prejudice-based and discriminatory bullying).

 We keep a record of known bullying incidents which is shared with and analysed by the Governing body.
-All staff are aware that children with SEND and/or children who identify as Lesbian, Gay, Bisexual or Transgender (LGBT) are more susceptible to being bullied/victims of child abuse.
+All staff are aware that children with SEND and/or children who identify as Lesbian, Gay, Bisexual, Transgender, Queer or Questioning (LGBTQ+) are more susceptible to being bullied/victims of child abuse.